-For your internship to count for academic credit, you must meet with Dr. Raymond Rosenfeld, who teaches the internship seminar, prior to starting your internship.
+For your internship to count for academic credit, you must meet with Dr. Shu Wang, who teaches the internship seminar, prior to starting your internship.
 Be sure to come with an idea of what you are looking for in an internship.
 It saves time as choosing an area of interest can be one of the most difficult steps in the search.

-- Meet with Dr. Rosenfeld in 601 Pray-Harrold to discuss your interests, career plans and internship ideas.
+- Meet with Dr. Wang in 601 Pray-Harrold to discuss your interests, career plans, and internship ideas.

-- Complete an internship application [PDF] and either bring it to your first meeting with Dr. Rosenfeld or submit it to him shortly thereafter.
+- Complete an internship application [PDF] and either bring it to your first meeting with Dr. Wang or submit it to her shortly thereafter.

-- After the initial meeting with Dr. Rosenfeld, you must then locate a suitable internship placement.
+- After the initial meeting with Dr. Wang, you must then locate a suitable internship placement.

-- Once you have secured a placement, consult Dr. Rosenfeld again to obtain Department Permission to register.
+- Once you have secured a placement, consult Dr. Wang again to obtain Department Permission to register.

 - Once permission has been granted, you should then register for the internship.
 (Consult the undergraduate or graduate catalog or the semester schedules for more information.)